GautamGupta/bb-legacy-plugins/bb-attachments/trunk/readme.txt

 * 0.0.5	first public beta release for review
 * 0.0.6	advanced restrictions by file type & user role, upload form displays allowed file types
 * 0.0.7	one more mime option for windows/no-shell-access users
-* 0.0.9	no longer necessary to edit `edit-post.php` template if using 0.9.0.2 or newer
+* 0.0.9	no longer necessary to edit `edit-post.php` template if using bbPress 0.9.0.2 or newer

 == To Do ==